Macho Dancer: Plot

-Before he leaves town, Pol packs up Noel's apartment and picks up the money saved for Pining.
-He then stalks Kid from dawn to dusk as the officer goes about his day.
-Careful not to be seen, Pol follows Kid back to his apartment complex.
+Pol stalks Kid from dawn to dusk as the officer goes about his day.
 He shoots Kid in the head and quietly leaves the scene with no witnesses.
+Pol packs up Noel's apartment and picks up the money saved for Pining.
+He and Bambi see off Pining and give her the money that Noel saved for her education.
+Pol implores Bambi to marry him and return to his village, but she still refuses.
+They parted amicably, but sorrowfully.

-On his last day in Manila, he visit's Mama Charlie's to say goodbye to his colleagues.
+On his last day in Manila, Christmas Day, he visits Mama Charlie's to say goodbye to his colleagues.
 The club has been raided and subsequently reopened under the new name Hijos.
-Although it has a new name, the club is same – same owner, workers, decor, and even the same macho dancer routines.
-A new corrupt police officer will act as the club's liaison with the law in the place of Kid, whose murder is on the front page of the newspapers.
-Though some of his friends ask him to reconsider, Pol is resolved to return to the country.
+Although it has a new name, the club is the same – same owner, workers, decor, and even the same macho dancer routines.
+A new corrupt police officer will act as the club's liaison with the law in the place of Kid.
+Pol and Dennis repeat the "shower" choreography they used to perform with Noel.
+Pol boards the bus leaving Manila and leaves.

-He and Bambi see off Pining and give her the money that Noel saved for her education.
-Pol implores Bambi to come with him, but she still refuses.
-They part amicably, but sorrowfully.
-Pol boards the bus leaving Manila and smiles as it makes its way out of the city.